Ghatal subdivision

 Ghatal subdivision is an administrative subdivision of Paschim Medinipur district in the state of West Bengal, India.
+Earlier it was part of Hooghly District.
+Later in 1872 it was merged with Medinipur District.

 Subdivisions

 Paschim Medinipur district is divided into the following administrative subdivisions, after separation of Jhargram subdivision from the district in 2017:

-Ghatal subdivision has a density of population of 1,099 per km2.
-21.93% of the total population of the district resides in this subdivision.
+Ghatal subdivision has a population density of 1,099 per km2.
+21.93% of the district population resides in this subdivision.

 Administrative units

 Ghatal subdivision has 3 police stations, 5 community development blocks, 5 panchayat samitis, 48 gram panchayats, 656 mouzas, 630 inhabited villages and 5 municipalities.
 The municipalities are: Chandrakona, Khirpai, Ramjibanpur, Ghatal and Kharar.
 The subdivision has its headquarters at Ghatal.

 Police stations

 Police stations in Ghatal subdivision have the following features and jurisdiction:

 Gram panchayats

 The subdivision contains 48 gram panchayats under 5 community development blocks: